Discover folk - the CRM for people-powered businesses

 Formula: Conversion rate = Conversions / leads or prospects

-Example: If out of 100 leads, 10 leads make a purchase, your conversion rate will be 10%
+Example: If your team of 25 sales professionals processes 200 leads and 20 leads make a purchase, your conversion rate will be 10%

 4. Average deal value